 - MicroEJ SDK, the integrated development environment for writing applications.
 It is based on Eclipse and is relies on the integrated Java compiler (JDT).
 It also provides a dependency manager for managing MicroEJ Libraries (see MicroEJ Module Manager).
-The current distribution of MicroEJ SDK (19.05) is built on top of Eclipse Oxygen (https://www.eclipse.org/oxygen/). - MicroEJ Platform, a software package including the resources and tools required for building and testing an application for a specific MicroEJ-ready device.
+The current distribution of MicroEJ SDK ( 20.10 ) is built on top of Eclipse 2020-06. - MicroEJ Platform, a software package including the resources and tools required for building and testing an application for a specific MicroEJ-ready device.
 MicroEJ Platforms are imported into MicroEJ SDK within a local folder called MicroEJ Platforms repository.
 Once a MicroEJ Platform is imported, an application can be launched and tested on Simulator.
-It also provides a means to locally deploy the application on a MicroEJ-ready device.
+It also provides a mean to locally deploy the application on a MicroEJ-ready device.